Western Australia, Western Australia, Australia: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types I. It's important that you pick the necessary kind.
-A lot of adapters currently sold are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types I. Ensure that you get the necessary type.
+The majority of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most countries.

 Airplane phone mount